-This course is devoted to the basic principles of designing rehabilitation programs to treat the soft tissue structures of the body.
-Lecture presents evidence-based rationale for each of the treatments presented.
-Laboratory topics include trigger point therapy, instrument-assisted soft tissue manipulation, muscle lengthening techniques, key movement patterns and lumbar stabilization protocols.
-(1+2)
+Basic principles of assessing and treating the soft tissue structures of the body.
+Micro-lectures present evidence-based rationale, when available, for each of the treatments presented.
+Hands-on skills include trigger point therapy, instrument-assisted soft tissue manipulation, and muscle stretching techniques.
+Professional communication skills and management plans as they pertain to acute versus chronic conditions will be introduced.
+(0+3) Prerequisites: CHR5127, CHR5202